 Stoney Ridge Estate Winery

 If you’re a Tragically Hip fan, Stoney Ridge Estate Winery better be on your Ontario wineries list.
 Partnering with the Hip since 2016, they’ve created a line of vintages dedicated to the band.
 Their story begins long before this though.
 Let’s go back to 1985 when Stoney Ridge Estate Winery became the 18th winery in what was then the budding Ontario wine region.
 Ever since its inception, the winery has been committed to creating top-quality wines.
-From 500 cases of 11 different wines to over 26,000 cases of 60 different wine products, Stoney Ridge has grown leaps and bounds.
 While I have yet to try it myself, I know I won’t be missing their cranberry wine next time I visit!

 Two Sisters Vineyards